Please find more information on the cookies here

 In order to grant a reproduction licence we require as much detail as possible about the intended use of the image.
 Please fill in the E-Form and return it to the Reproduction Office.
-Your request will be processed within two workdays.
+Your request will be processed within five workdays.

 Please be aware that the Image Request Form is not a purchase order!
 Based on your request the Reproduction office will calculate a quote for you.
 In order to proceed with your request you have to accept the price quote.